 As with seemingly any need out there, Amazon seems to have some type of solution for it.
 While it is not as grandiose as many other services, presenting a rather bare-bones cloud storage platform, it does have some helpful features, especially when you have a Prime account.

-Primarily the storage is great for photos, as Amazon Photos is quite a popular service and does a great job backing up your audio and video files from any device, and organizes them.
+Primarily the storage is great for photos, as Amazon Photos is quite a popular service and does a great job backing up your audio and video files from any device, and organizing them.

 Amazon photos can be linked to right from Amazon Drive and have cool features like smart search, photo editors, etc. Outside of that, Amazon drive is a rudimentary medium in terms of security and usability, but it does get you the basic cloud storage necessities.